Use this free printable set of Advent Calendar ideas & activities to inspire time together for a Christmas Countdown with your kids!

 Read a new book for the holidays

-Look through old photos & movies (share memories of holidays past)
+Look through old photos & family movies (& share memories of holidays past!)

 Have story time under the tree with the lights on tonight